mdmtk/docs/edge/source/guide/MDM/persistence.md

 At this point, if an Enterprise Reset was performed on the device, the PersistMgr would locate the Persistent Request XML Document that was stored by PersistMgr as a result of the Staging Profile and would resubmit it.
 For the sample Staging Profile, this would lead to the following:

-* Step 1) re-establishes the Connectivity that will be used by the MDM Agent to contact the MDM Server
+* Step a) re-establishes the Connectivity that will be used by the MDM Agent to contact the MDM Server
-* Steps 2) and 3) causes the attempted re-download of the MDM Agent Configuration file and the MDM Agent APK file.
+* Steps b) and c) causes the attempted re-download of the MDM Agent Configuration file and the MDM Agent APK file.
 But since these both files already exist, downloading of both files will fail (benignly).
-* Step 4) re-installs the MDM Agent APK silently
+* Step d) re-installs the MDM Agent APK silently
-* Step 5) re-launches the Main Activity Class of the MDM Agent
+* Step e) re-launches the Main Activity Class of the MDM Agent
-* Step 6) does not re-persist the Request XML Document since PersistIfError="false" and errors occurred (during the download steps).
+* Step f) does not re-persist the Request XML Document since PersistIfError="false" and errors occurred (during the download steps).
 But since the Request XML Document is already Persistent, it will remain Persistent.

 ####MDM Agent Updates and Persistence of Manageability

 Given that Persistence of Manageability has been established for the MDM Agent, as described above, there likely will come a when the MDM Agent needs to be updated, as described in Updating the MDM Agent.
 While the MDM Agent can be updated directing using the AppMgr Feature Type, unless care is taken, that will not automatically cause the new version of the MDM Agent to become the Persistent version.
 As noted above, following an Enterprise Reset, PersistMgr will re-install the MDM Agent APK file from the location as a result of resubmitting the Persistent Request XML Document.

 If the new version of the MDM Agent APK file has the same name and is downloaded and stored into the same location, thus physically replacing the existing APK file, then the new version will be re-installed as a result of PersistMgr resubmitting that existing Persistent Request XML Document following a subsequent Enterprise Reset.
 Since the StageNow FileMgr Setting Type has to be told what name to give the file and the location in which it should be stored, you would need to know the details of how the customer used StageNow in order to know how to update the MDM Agent so as to maintain Persistence of Manageability.
 The easiest way to do that is to tell the customer the right way to use StageNow to Stage your MDM for Persistence of Manageability and then leverage that knowledge to update the MDM Agent to maintain Persistence of Manageability.

+For more information on updating the MDM Agent, please see the [Updating page](../guide/MDM/updating).

 ####Connectivity and Persistence of Manageability